Overview

-The goal of the Master of Science in Clinical and Translational Science program is to prepare health professionals to become competent in the methodological foundations and conduct of clinical and translational research.
+The goal of the Certificate in Clinical and Translational Science program is to prepare health professionals to become competent in the methodological foundations and conduct of clinical and translational research.
 Participants will develop competencies related to principles of qualitative research methods, quantitative research methods, clinical and translational research process and design, informatics, effective oral and written communication, human research ethics and responsible conduct of research, cultural competency, research management, and professionalism and career development.

 It is the student’s responsibility to ensure they are enrolled in the prescribed courses and to pay tuition and fees at the time designated by the Bursar's Office.
 Details regarding tuition/fee charges and collection are available from the Bursar's Office.